B.E. Journal of Economic Analysis & Policy Vol. 18, No. 2, 2018

 26 Pages Posted: 24 Jan 2014 Last revised: 6 May 2018

 This paper presents comparative statics of organizational modes of natural monopoly in public utilities with a focus on co-ownership and co-governance.
-Private monopoly lowers output and increases price to maximize profit; public monopoly incurs higher costs due to the lack of know-how; and a regulated monopoly results in regulation costs to overcome informational asymmetries.
-A public-private partnership arises as an efficient organization mode when it enables the internalization of private know-how and saves regulation costs due to correspondingly sufficient private and public ownership and control.
-Public-private monopoly supports higher prices than marginal costs due to rent sharing, with its upper price frontier decreasing in private ownership.
+Private monopoly lowers output and increases the price to maximize profit; public monopoly incurs higher costs due to the lack of know-how; and a regulated monopoly results in regulation costs to overcome informational asymmetries.
+A public-private partnership arises as an efficient organization mode when it enables the internalization of private know-how and saves regulation costs due to correspondingly sufficient private and public residual control rights.
+Public-private partnerships support higher prices than marginal costs due to rent sharing, with its upper price frontier decreasing in private residual control rights.

 Keywords: Natural Monopolies, Operational Efficiency, Public-Private Partnerships, Organization Structure, Regulation